-A spice that is so, so nice.Think of cinnamon as your new best friend that may help maintain blood sugar control and possibly even weight loss…
+A spice that is so, so nice.Think of cinnamon as your new best friend that helps control blood sugar and possibly even weight loss.

 Researchers conducted a triple-blind placebo-controlled randomized clinical trial.
-The study found that there was a significant decrease in patients’ anthropometrics including BMI, Total Body Fat and Visceral Fat in patients with highest BMI.
-In addition, patients in the cinnamon group experienced a decrease in insulin level and insulin resistance.
-Patients in the cinnamon group also generally saw more significant decreases in total cholesterol and LDL and an increase in HDL.
+The study found that there was a significant decrease in patients’ anthropometrics including body mass index (BMI), total body fat and visceral fat in patients with the highest BMI.
+In addition, patients in the cinnamon group experienced a decrease in insulin levels and insulin resistance.
+Patients in the cinnamon group also generally saw more significant decreases in total cholesterol and LDL (bad cholesterol) and an increase in HDL (good cholesterol).

 Goji is a complete protein source.
-It helps stimulate HGH naturally, which helps to maintain, build, and repair healthy tissue in the brain and other organs.
+It helps stimulate HGH (human growth hormone) naturally, which helps to maintain, build, and repair healthy tissue in the brain and other organs.

 HGH is also said to benefit the quality and appearance of the skin, slow down the aging process and treat age-related diseases.
 However, research supporting these claims is limited.